-Admission Requirements: Applicants must submit all application materials required by the Graduate School and departments (see appropriate sections of the Bulletin.
+Admission Requirements: Applicants must submit all application materials required by the departments (see appropriate sections of the Bulletin).
 Graduate test scores (GRE or GMAT depending on department) are also required.
 Official transcripts with degrees posted must be submitted for each school attended.
 These documents should be submitted in their native language with a certified English translation.

-Financial Resources: In order to meet requirements for entry into the United States for study, applicants must demonstrate sufficient financial resources to meet expected costs of their entire educational program.
-Applicants must provide documented evidence of their financial resources for university study since USM has no special funds for financial assistance to international students.
+Financial Resources: In order to meet requirements for entry into the United States for study, applicants are required by federal law to demonstrate sufficient financial resources.
+Students must be prepared to provide proof that he/she has sufficient funds to cover the first year of study.
+In addition, students must demonstrate financial solvency for future years of study to establish that he/she will not become a public charge.
+Applicants must provide documented evidence of their financial resources for university study since USM has no special fund for financial assistance to international students.